versatiles-org/node-release-tool/README.md

 $ vrt
 Usage: vrt [options] [command]

-versatiles release and documentaion tool
+CLI tool for releasing packages and generating documentation for Node.js/TypeScript projects.

 Options:
   -h, --help                                display help for command

 Commands:
-  check-package                             checks the package.json for required scripts deps-graph                                draws a graph of all files in the project and outputs it as mermaid deps-upgrade                              upgrades all dependencies to the latest version doc-command <command>                     documents a runnable command and outputs it doc-insert <readme> [heading] [foldable]  takes Markdown from stdin and insert it into a Markdown file doc-toc <readme> [heading]                updates the TOC in a Markdown file doc-typescript [options]                  generates a documentation for a TypeScript project release-npm [path]                        releases a npm package help [command]                            display help for command
+  check-package                             Check package.json for required scripts and other metadata. deps-graph                                Analyze project files and output a dependency graph as Mermaid markup. deps-upgrade                              Upgrade all dependencies in the current project to their latest versions. doc-command <command>                     Generate Markdown documentation for a specified command and output the result. doc-insert <readme> [heading] [foldable]  Insert Markdown from stdin into a specified section of a Markdown file. doc-toc <readme> [heading]                Generate a Table of Contents (TOC) in a Markdown file. doc-typescript [options]                  Generate documentation for a TypeScript project. help [command]                            display help for command release-npm [path]                        Publish an npm package from the specified path to the npm registry.
 ```

 ## Subcommand: `vrt check-package`